-The form is an essential part to making a success horse racing selection.
+Reading the form is an essential part of making a successful horse racing selection.
 Once you understand this form you need to work out if you then think the horse has a chance.
-The form must be used to determine how the horse has ran on certain ground, how it sits up to the weight it’s carrying, if conditions suit that horse, if the track suits the course, if the jockey is successful with that horse/if he is successful on track, how good has the horse been against other horses in the same field, how well suited to the distance of the race, how it’s performed in these classes of races and so many more variables.
+The form must be used to determine how the horse has run on certain ground, how it sits up to the weight it’s carrying, if conditions suit that horse, if the track suits the course, if the jockey is successful with that horse/if he is successful on track, how good has the horse been against other horses in the same field, how well suited it is to the distance of the race, how it’s performed in these classes of races before, and so many more variables.

-Handicapping is a vital part of horse racing and is an area brought in to even out the majority of races.
-The handicap that a horse will incur will essentially be a weight added to horse in order to slow it down somewhat.
-This has been decided by the BHA (British Horseracing Authority) to be the fairest way to conduct handicapping and has been in place for decades.
+Handicapping is a vital part of horse racing and is brought in to even out the majority of races.
+The handicap that a horse will incur will essentially be a weight added to the horse in order to slow it down somewhat.
+This has been decided by the BHA (British Horseracing Authority) as the fairest way to conduct handicapping and has been in place for decades.

-Every time a horse runs in a race, the BHA will analyse it’s performance in that race, taking into account the finishing position, the field it was racing against, the ground, draw, weight in relation to it’s opponents, pace, finishing position in relation to opponents and incidents in that race that could have affected the outcome.
-Once all this data has been gathered, horses will then see their handicap rating reflect how this race has gone and if necessary, adjusted accordingly.
+Every time a horse runs in a race the BHA will analyse its performance, taking into account the finishing position, the field it was racing against, the ground, draw, weight in relation to its opponents, pace, finishing position in relation to opponents, and incidents in that race that could have affected the outcome.
+Once all this data has been gathered, horses will then get their handicap rating which will reflect how the race has gone and, if necessary, be adjusted accordingly.